Fumigation is the best option to treat a bed bug infestation when:

 Structural Fumigation – Bed Bugs

-If you think your home has a bed bug infestation that may require fumigation, the first step is to have a call A-1 Bonded Termite for a FREE Pest Inspection*.
+If you think your home has an infestation that may require bed bug fumigation, the first step is to have a call A-1 Bonded Termite for a FREE Pest Inspection*.
 An A-1 Bonded Termite certified and licensed inspector will come to your home and inspect to determine if you have a bed bug infestation and the extent of the bed bug infestation.
-If fumigation is recommended by our trained inspectors, we will go over the fumigation process, provide you with appropriate literature and videos to explain the process.
+If a bed bug fumigation is recommended by our trained inspectors, we will go over the fumigation process, provide you with appropriate literature and videos to explain the process.
 If you have any questions during the process, please call us.
 Any of our trained staff is happy to assist you.

 Fumigation Process – Day 1 (Up)